-Withdrawal
+Article 60 Withdrawal

 - 1. At any time after the entry into force of this Agreement, any Member may withdraw from this Agreement by giving written notice of withdrawal to the Depositary.
 The Member shall immediately inform the Council of the action it has taken. - 2.
-Withdrawal shall become effective 90 days after the notice is received by the Depositary.
-If, as a consequence of withdrawal, membership in this Agreement falls below the requirements provided for in paragraph 1 of article 57 for its entry into force, the Council shall meet in special session to review the situation and to take appropriate decisions.
+Withdrawal shall become effective 90 days after the notice is received by the Depositary from the Member concerned.
+If, as a consequence of withdrawal, membership in this Agreement falls below the requirements provided for in paragraph 1 of article 58 for its entry into force, the Council shall meet in special session to review the situation and to take appropriate decisions.

-Exclusion
+Article 61 Exclusion

-If the Council finds, under paragraph 3 of article 51, that any Member is in breach of its obligations under this Agreement and decides further that such breach significantly impairs the operation of this Agreement, it may exclude such Member from the Organization.
-The Council shall immediately notify the Depositary of any such exclusion.
+If the Council finds, under paragraph 3 of article 52, that any Member is in breach of its obligations under this Agreement and decides further that such breach significantly impairs the operation of this Agreement, it may exclude such Member from the Organization.
 Ninety days after the date of the Council's decision, that Member shall cease to be a member of the Organization.
+The Council shall immediately notify the concerned Member and the Depositary of any such exclusion.